wiwyil2tr/My_i3wm_theme_configure/README.md

 ```bash
 ./install.sh
 ```
 After Installation.
 If you have installed vim config files.
-Remember to run :PlugInstall after the fist time starting vim
+Remember to run :PlugInstall at the fist time starting vim